ProFormA/proformaxml/Whitepaper.md

 ### 5.5 The submission-restrictions part

 The [submission part](#7-the-submission-part) of this specification defines a submission as a list of submitted files or as a reference to an external submission.
-The external reference is required resolvable as a list of files - possibly as a single file.
+The external reference is required to be resolvable as a list of files - possibly as a single file.
 So, after all a submission is a set of one or several files.

 #### 5.5.1 The grader's requirements